koreo-dev/theyamlengineer.com/posts/stop-treating-yaml-like-a-string.md

 for example, provides a powerful way to generate JSON/YAML but can quickly become difficult to debug due to its evaluation model.
 Cue enforces strong validation but requires a different way of thinking about constraints and configurations.

 Each of these tools attempts to move beyond naive string interpolation and offer a step in the right direction, but they still operate largely as external DSLs rather than being deeply integrated into the Kubernetes Resource Model.
+There's power in being able to leverage a "real" programming language for configuration, but sometimes being overly expressive is a drawback.
+What we want is a nice balance of expressiveness that is still deterministic.

 Koreo's built-in test framework is designed for testing async, event-driven control loops without requiring a tremendous amount of boilerplate or test